 Sri Lanka is now up there in the top places to visit in Asia.
-Most of us know Asia for being pretty cheap and reasonable to travel around, especially for those of us coming from a Western Country but how cheap is Sri Lanka, how much money do you need to take to Sri Lanka, and how much does a trip to Sri Lanka cost?
+Most of us know Asia for being pretty cheap and reasonable to travel around, especially for those of us coming from a Western Country but how cheap is Sri Lanka, how much money do you need to take to Sri Lanka, and what is the cost of travel in Sri Lanka exactly?

-Well, in this Sri Lanka Travel Blog I’m going to share how much I spent backpacking Sri Lanka for 3 weeks along with what I found to be the costs for food, accommodation and activities in Sri Lanka to help you plan your trip and budget for Sri Lanka and know how much a trip to Sri Lanka costs.
+Well, in this Sri Lanka Travel Blog I’m going to share how much I spent backpacking Sri Lanka for 3 weeks along with what I found to be the costs for food, accommodation and activities in Sri Lanka to help you plan your trip and budget for Sri Lanka and know how much a trip to Sri Lanka costs using these Sri Lanka Prices.

 If you are looking to backpack Sri Lanka on a budget or simply travel on a budget, you’ll be pleased to know that this is possible.
 Sri Lanka has many hostels offering dorm rooms at really great prices (more on the actual costs below), the public buses and trains are ridiculously cheap, and there are plenty of local restaurants to eat in to keep costs down.